antoniocosentino/flaviobot/README.md

 `n. of points = n. of players / n. of winners`

-For example, if there are 2 players and they both win, they get 1 point each.
+For example, if there are two players and both guess the word correctly, each receives one point.
-If there are 3 players and only 1 player guesses the word, he gets 3 points while the others get 0.
+If there are three players and only one guesses the word, that player receives three points, while the others receive none.

-In case a player is playing alone, and there are no other challengers, they will still get the point if the word was correctly guessed.
-If not, they will get +0.25 for participating.
-The participation prize is only awarded if a player is playing alone.
-If there's more that one participant, and nobody guesses it, nobody will score any points.
+If a player is playing alone, with no other challengers, they will still receive the point if the word is guessed correctly.
+If not, they receive 0.25 points for participation.
+This participation bonus is awarded only when a player is playing alone.
+If there is more than one participant and nobody guesses the word, no points are awarded.

 #### Extra points

-Since the score cannot contain decimals it might also happen that there are extra points to be assigned.
-For example, if there are 3 players but only 2 are guessing the word, each player should receive 1 point but then we have an extra point to assign.
-In this case, the point will be assigned to the player who answered correctly first.
+In some cases, there may be an extra point to award.
+For example, if there are three players but only two correctly guess the word, each would normally receive one point, leaving one additional point unassigned.
+In this situation, instead of splitting the points evenly among the winners, the extra point is awarded to the player who answered correctly first.

 #### How can I use it?